 The guidance on BAT/BEP developed by the Stockholm Convention relevant to Article 5 and Annex C on cement kiln firing hazardous waste should be used and applied to this technology (UNEP, 2007).

 Efficiency: DREs greater than 99.99998 per cent have been reported for PCBs in several countries.
 A facility should demonstrate its capability to destroy (through combustion) or remove (through settling in ductwork or air pollution control devices) at least 99.9999 per cent of targeted POPs.
 Reported DE and DRE values for DDT are in the range of 99.9335-99.9998 per cent and 99.9984-99.9999 per cent, respectively (Yan et al, 2014) and DRE greater than 99.9999% per cent (Li et al., 2012).
-Considering very high temperatures and long residency time found in state of the art cement kiln co-incineration facilities, it is expected that PCN, PCP and HCBD would also be destroyed (German Federal Environment Agency, 2015).
 Process operating constraints may become significant when certain compounds, for example circulating volatile elements such as chlorine, sulphur or alkalis, are present in excessive quantities (Karstensen, 2008).

 Waste types: Virtually any organic compound can be destroyed at the minimum temperature of 1,400°C of a properly operating cement kiln (UNEP, 2002a).
 Cement kilns are capable of treating both liquid and solid wastes.